 So, with perspective, 4 stars is a really good rating for me.

-In Tear Me Apart, there are a lot of moving parts and some of it requires a gleeful suspension of disbelief that doesn’t come exactly easily to me, because even in the world of make-believe, I’m still looking for the basics to make a kind of logical sense.
+In Tear Me Apart, there are a lot of moving parts and some of it required a gleeful suspension of disbelief that doesn’t come easily to me, because even in the world of make-believe, I’m still looking for the basics to make a kind of logical sense.
 I want things to be thought through.
 Even if we’re talking about dragons and wizards.

-Here, you have a prodigy Team USA skier who just happens to break a leg which just happens to lead to the discovery some terrible form of cancer, which just happens to reveal some biological parentage questions, which just happens to reveal a murderous family secret, and you’re little sister just happens to be a DNA expert…
+Here you have a prodigy Team USA skier who just happens to break a leg which just happens to lead to the discovery of some terrible form of cancer, which just happens to reveal some biological parentage questions, which just happens to reveal a murderous family secret, and you’re little sister just happens to be a DNA expert…

 There are a lot of heavy themes that are dealt with through the course of the story – cancer, relationships, child abduction, the aftermath of tragedy, depression and suicide and a mother’s love.